The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Introduction

-\begin{rem} $W_p(\mu,\,\nu)$ is often written as $W_p$, with $\mu$ and $\nu$ implied.
-Furthermore, as \eref{WassMetric} makes clear, $W_p(\mu,\,\nu)$ always depends on the ground cost function $c(\vc{x},\,\vc{y})$.
-In the literature, $W_1$ is sometimes used as a default notation when the ground cost is given by the Euclidean distance $\norm{\vc{x}-\vc{y}}_2$ (e.g., see \cite{Li201Xa}), and $W_2^2$ is occasionally used to indicate that the ground cost is the squared-Euclidean distance $\norm{\vc{x}-\vc{y}}_2^2$. \end{rem}
+\begin{rem} $W_1(\mu,\,\nu)$ is often written as $W_1$, with $\mu$ and $\nu$ implied.
+Furthermore, as \eref{WassMetric} makes clear, $W_1(\mu,\,\nu)$ also depends on the ground cost function $c(\vc{x},\,\vc{y})$.
+In the literature, the \Was{} distance formula often assumes the ground cost to be a specific predetermined function, usually the Euclidean distance $\norm{\vc{x}-\vc{y}}_2$. \end{rem}

 \begin{definition}[Monge problem] In certain cases, there exists at least one solution to the semi-discrete Monge-Kantorovich problem that does not split transported masses.
 In other words, there exists some $\pi^*$ such that